 It’s no secret that Birmingham is evolving: New businesses, restaurants and entertainment districts are springing up around the city, creating a sense of increased energy for Birmingham’s potential among the city’s workforce and leadership.

-Birmingham’s progress can be contributed to many factors, but an important piece of this story is how investors and developers are leveraging historic tax credits, the Opportunity Zones program, adaptive reuse and the city’s pre-existing real estate assets to redevelop and revitalize buildings across the city.
+Birmingham’s progress can be contributed to many factors, but an important piece of this story is how investors and developers are leveraging historic tax credits, the Opportunity Zones program and adaptive reuse to redevelop and revitalize buildings across the city.

 Historic Tax Credits

 Historic Tax Credits, enacted in 1976, are packages of federal incentives that encourage developers to invest in historic buildings.
 The program awards tax credits for redeveloping historic buildings to serve as income-generating businesses that support economic growth in communities.
 While the program covers a range of revitalization projects, the Birmingham area’s historic tax projects mostly revolve around commercial offices, mixed-use properties and entertainment venues.